-The following provides an overview of the MI model while applying its principles (engaging, focusing, eliciting, and planministry to service members.
+The following provides an overview of the MI model while applying its principles (engaging, focusing, eliciting, and planning) specifically to chaplains' ministry to service members.

-It does not an adquate comprehensive review of MI, but instead focuses on the MI principles which are most pertient to military chaplaincy.
+It does not offer an adquate comprehensive review of MI, but instead focuses on the MI principles which are most pertient to military chaplaincy.
 On top of providing an overview, the following contains serveral case examples of chaplains counseling with service members in order to provide example of how thee princeples, in practice, can apply.